Do you want to delete thumbnails in WordPress? If you are looking for a simple method, keep reading this article.

 Under the WordPress Tools section, you will see the plugin’s settings.

-When you click on the Regenerate All Thumbnails button, the server will start fetching all the images you have on your site, regenerating the thumbnails according to the image sizes you have set.
+When you click the Regenerate All Thumbnails button, the server starts fetching all images on your site and regenerating their thumbnails according to the image sizes you set.

 And if you have old image sizes that don’t adjust to those parameters, those unused images will be deleted from the server!
 This is a bulk process, making it an easy way to remove all unused images from your server.